BFieguth/brisk/docs/source/api/index.rst

     Classes involved in model evaluation, either providing methods to evaluate a model and plot results or to define metrics used for evaluation.

+:doc:`reporting`
+    Generates an HTML report from training results.

 .. toctree::
    :maxdepth: 1
    :hidden: